ajguerrer/notebook/content/unit-testing/bigger_picture.md

 ## Test Structure

 - *Arrange*, *Act*, then *Assert* (AAA).
-- Watch out for *Act* and *Assert* sections larger than one line, which may indicate:
+- Watch out for *Act* and *Assert* sections larger than one line, which may indicate the test:
-  - Test verifies more than one behavior and needs to be split.
+  - Verifies more than one behavior and needs to be split.
-  - Multiple outcomes need checking, a.k.a *invariant violation*.
+  - Requires verification of more than one outcome, a.k.a *invariant violation*.
 - *Arrange* sections should not be placed inside test fixtures.
 Doing so:
   - Introduces coupling between tests.
   - Decreases readability.
-- Simplify tedious *Arrange* sections with the factory pattern.
+- Simplify tedious *Arrange* sections with the *factory pattern*.
 - Avoid using conditional logic, including loop conditions.
 - Name tests using plain english, describing behavior from the perspective of a business expert.
 - Tests that verify the same behavior with different values may be parameterized, but never at the